km1036/Green_Stock_Analysis_with_Matplotlib/README.md

 ## Method 2: Daily Percentage Change using pct_change() formula

-Rather than introducing the DPC formula into the code, an alternative calculation would be to use the pandass' pct_change function.
+### Rather than introducing the DPC formula into the code, an alternative calculation would be to use the pandas' pct_change function.
 This function is used to get the percentage change between the current and prior element.
 In Method 2, I created new dataframes from the 'Close' column of each stock so I can apply this function.
-Once concatenated and renamed, the table produces a neat representation of each stocks' daily return.
+Once concatenated and renamed, the table produces a neat representation of each stock's daily return.

 <img src="https://github.com/katmarcin/Green_Stock_Analysis_with_Matplotlib/blob/0f56ed7087b80cf68a06abc3c4d760ce1f0fa3f9/images/dcp_2.jpg" />

 ## KDE Plot

+### Kernel density estimate is a normalized method for visualizign the distribution of observations in a dataset.
+The KDE is calculated by weighing the distances of all the data points we’ve seen for each point on the line graph.

 <img src="https://github.com/katmarcin/Green_Stock_Analysis_with_Matplotlib/blob/0f56ed7087b80cf68a06abc3c4d760ce1f0fa3f9/images/dcp_kdeplot.jpg" />

-## Historgram
+## Histogram

 <img src="https://github.com/katmarcin/Green_Stock_Analysis_with_Matplotlib/blob/0f56ed7087b80cf68a06abc3c4d760ce1f0fa3f9/images/dcp_hist.jpg" />

 ## Boxplot